 This post is also available in: Fr (Fr)

 With ongoing debates and the ISO standard on carbon neutrality still in discussion, are you looking for solid guidelines for exemplary communication about your commitments?
-Faced with potential suggestions of corporate greenwashing, communicating about your climate efforts can feel like a minefield!
+Faced with the pitfalls of corporate greenwashing, communicating about your climate efforts can feel like a minefield!

-The lack of a standardised framework and methodology on corporate carbon neutrality is certainly an obstacle to effective communication, yet stakeholders are increasingly demanding and sometimes require transparent and thoughtful communication.
+The lack of a standardised framework and methodology on corporate carbon neutrality or net zero is certainly an obstacle to effective communication, yet stakeholders are increasingly demanding and sometimes require transparent and thoughtful communication.

 In order to limit climate change in accordance with the latest scientific knowledge, we all must get involved.
 Your organisation has a role to play in facilitating action by society as a whole, as quickly as possible.
 In the face of the climate emergency, we know that we must act and report on our actions in the most transparent and responsible way possible.